Father Figures: A Song For You

 Femi and Roucheon Iloyi are Khaliyl’s parents, they are also from a UK gospel hip hop group called The Royal Priesthood.
 Imagine the special moments between dad Femi (“Smooflow”) and son.
 Femi is an MC and producer and Khaliyl’s mom Roucheon is a singer/songwriter.
 Imagine the love and music swirling around in the home.
 Little Khaliyl is rapping before he can even ‘talk’, but as you can see in this video he is already communicating, and the world listened.

 The melody that is a life, the child growing from a note of inspiration into a full song, lyrics and rhythm, created by musical instruments of love and dedication.
 What more beautiful sound is there than the special bond between parent and child.
 Fathers watching, listening, supporting and helping a child grow to become an individual.
-Following the example and footsteps of a father or father figure into becoming a joyful noise of your own:
+Following the example and footsteps of a father or father figure into becoming a joyful noise of your own.

-It is these vivid and joyous moments, as well as the quiet, simple moments we want to look at this week.
-Reflecting on his book ‘Dame Lois: The People’s Advocate’ writer Colwyn Burchall, Jr hoped it would ’’ reminds our young people that, no matter where they come from, greatness is most assuredly within their reach”.
+Reflecting on his book ‘Dame Lois: The People’s Advocate’ writer Junior Burchall hoped it would ’’ reminds our young people that, no matter where they come from, greatness is most assuredly within their reach”.
+Here is a powerful reflection and quiet moment from the writer and father Junior Burchall.

 ___________________________________________________